openhab/openhab-addons/bundles/org.openhab.binding.kaleidescape/README.md

 Some notes:

-- Due to a bug in the control protocol, a Strato C player will be identified as a Premiere 'Player' by the auto discovery process.
 - The only caveat of note about this binding is the updatePeriod configuration parameter.
 - When set to the default of 0, the component only sends running time update messages sporadically (as an example: when the movie chapter changes) while content is playing.
 - In this case, the running time channels will also only sporadically update.